 Bow River Fly Fishing Techniques

-The 3 essential methods every angler needs for Bow River success: nymphing, dry flies, and streamers.
+The 3 essential techniques every angler needs for Bow River success: nymphing (90% of catches), dry flies (during hatches), and streamers (for trophy browns).

 Nymphing

 Nymphing imitates aquatic insects in their larval stage below the surface.
-Since trout feed subsurface 90% of the time, this is often the most productive technique on the Bow River.
+Since trout feed subsurface 90% of the time, this is the most productive technique on the Bow River—especially when no hatch is visible.

 Pro Tips:

-- •Popular Bow River nymphs: Pheasant Tail, Hare's Ear, San Juan Worm
+- ✓Popular Bow River nymphs: Pheasant Tail, Hare's Ear, San Juan Worm, Pat's Rubber Legs

 Best Conditions: Year-round, especially effective when no hatch is occurring